kqito/use-light-atom/README.md

 ```

 ## Examples
-The following are some example of how to use `use-simple-atom`.
+The following are some example of how to use `use-light-atom`.

 Note that the `AtomStoreProvider` must be specified as the parent or higher element.